Network Troubleshooting: Ethernet Network Troubleshooting

-5. Implement the plan: Your actual solution to the problem may be replacing hardware, implementing a software patch, reinstalling the application or component or cleaning a virus infected file.
+5. Implement the network troubleshooting plan: Your actual solution to the problem may be replacing hardware, implementing a software patch, reinstalling the application or component or cleaning a virus infected file.
 If the problem is the user account, the user’s security settings or logon scripts may need to be adjusted.

 6. Test to verify that the problem has been resolved: After you have implemented the solution, ensure that the entire problem has been resolved by having the user test for the problem again.

 7. Document the problem and solution: Documentation can be used for future reference to help you troubleshoot the same or similar problem.
 You can also use the documentation to prepare reports on common network problems for management and/or users, or to train new network users, network troubleshooters, or members of the network support team.